erincatto/box2c/docs/simulation.md

 ### Coordinate Transformations
 The body has some utility functions to help you transform points and vectors between local and world space.
-If you don't understand these concepts, please read \"Essential Mathematics for Games and Interactive Applications\" by Jim Van Verth and Lars Bishop.
+If you don't understand these concepts, I recommend reading \"Essential Mathematics for Games and Interactive Applications\" by Jim Van Verth and Lars Bishop.

 ```c